Echeveria nodulosa [ech-eh-VER-ee-a nod-yoo-LOH-suh] is another stunning succulent plant.

 Water occasionally, while the root system becomes established.
 Increase the frequency during the hot summer months.

-Like many is the genus Echeveria this variety is drought tolerant.
+Like wide varieties in the Echeveria genus, the Painted Echeveria is drought tolerant.

 Do not overfeed.
-When feeding use a balanced fertilizer on a weekly basis.
+When feeding, use a balanced diluted liquid fertilizer weekly.

 Soil and Transplanting

-Grow painted Echeveria in well-drained soil.
+Grow painted Echeveria in a pot with a drainage hole and well-drained soil.
 Loam and sand work best.
 Transplant when needed.